Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

 \subsection{Temperature Dependent Coarse-Grained Free Energy}

 The last elements of the adiabatic theory are expressions for the temperature dependent coarse-grained free energy and energy.
-In isothermal decomposition, $\calF$ is taken to have the usual Ginzburg-Landau form:
+In isothermal decomposition, $\calF$ is taken to be that of Model H, which is a sum of a Cahn-Hilliard/Ginzburg-Landau free energy for the concentration field, $c(\bfr)$, and the kinetic energy of the fluid velocity field $\bfv(\bfr)$:

-where $u(\bfr)\equiv c(\bfr) - c_0$ is the deviation of the local concentration from its average $c_0$.
-Also, $f(c)$ is the free energy density of a uniform system at concentration $c$, and the gradient term is the lowest order correction to the free energy from deviations of $u(\bfr)$ from zero.\cite{cahn58} In LBM and KO, the implicit cut-off is set to be inversely proportional to the correlation length at the quenched temperature, $T_f$, i.e., $\Lambda\sim 1/\xi_f$.
+where $u(\bfr)\equiv c(\bfr) - c_0$ with $c_0$ being the average concentration.
+Also, $f(c)$ is the free energy density of a uniform system at concentration $c$, the gradient term is the lowest order correction to the free energy from deviations of $u(\bfr)$ from zero\cite{cahn58}, and $\rho$ is the average mass density.
+In LBM and KO, the implicit cut-off is set to be inversely proportional to the correlation length at the quenched temperature, $T_f$, i.e., $\Lambda\sim 1/\xi_f$.
 Further, these theories also choose $f(c)$ to have the standard ``$\varphi^4$'' form, it being the dominant correction to the quadratic term in the critical region.\cite{ma76}

 Given this, follow LBM and let

 where